 BMD regularly advises clients on issues related to the Fair Labor Standards Act (FLSA) and state laws involving a variety of issues such as minimum pay, calculation of overtime pay, requirements for exemption from the overtime pay requirements, maximum hour requirements, payment upon termination of employment and other wage payment issues, prevailing wage issues, and additional pay-related matters.

 BMD healthcare attorneys provide the complete range of health care-related criminal defense services, from assisting clients with routine compliance and regulatory issues to defending extraordinary investigations that threaten catastrophic penalties.
 BMD has represented targets of government health care investigations, prosecutions, and civil lawsuits, from physicians to hospitals.
 We develop and implement corporate compliance plans for hospitals/health systems, managed care organizations, laboratories, and other health-related entities.
-Additionally, BMD has and will continue to serve as special regulatory counsel health care organizations and private not-for-profit health care systems under federal investigation for alleged fraud and abuse and billing improprieties.
+Additionally, BMD has and will continue to serve as special regulatory counsel to health care organizations and private not-for-profit health care systems under federal investigation for alleged fraud and abuse and billing improprieties.